 … and your product listings

 While there are certain types of software, and certain algorithms, that can help you manage prices and cross-list your products, you still want human eyes on your listings.
 This goes double if your big sales are concentrated to just a few different listings across the web.
-The right remote worker can review images, titles, prices, and more, and be an advocate with the customer service team for the site you’re selling on, in order to get problems corrected as quickly as possible.
+The right remote worker can review images, titles, prices, and more, and be an advocate with customer service for the site you’re selling on, in order to get problems corrected as quickly as possible.

 Find qualified remote workers on FreeeUp